KentStateWeb/rwd/class/syllabus/index.md

 * Understand the various roles that are essential to the web design process and appreciate the skills required for each discipline.
 * See themselves as capable and confident when working in code, even if they are not primarily developers.
 Be willing to cross organizational lines and take chances.
 * Be motivated to expand their knowledge of web design by following influential web designers and businesses that are currently implementing responsive design.
-* Understand how the student and their current area of study fits into a web design role and expand on their current background to be able to take on future roles in web design.
+* Understand how the student and their current area of study fits into a web design role (and their role as a communicator) and expand on their current background to be able to take on future roles in interactive media.
 * Understand how HTML/CSS prototypes integrate into large, dynamic content management systems and complex organizations.
 * Develop test plans and iterate on future design and content systems after identifying usability or technical issues.
 * Identify solutions to complex design/development problems and use online resources to expand knowledge of HTML/CSS processes.